Anton193/r/README.md

 import { traverse_obj } from '@antonthomzz/traverse_obj';
 ```

-## Usage

-The `traverse` class (aliased as `x`) is the core interface for setting input data, configuring options, defining traversal paths, and retrieving results.
-Below are detailed explanations of how to use its configuration options and static methods.

 ### Basic Setup

 Set up the tool by defining the input data and traversal path: